waveform80/rpi-lgpio/README.rst

 .. warning::

-    You *cannot* install rpi-lgpio and rpi-gpio at the same time, in the same Python environment.
+    You *cannot* install rpi-lgpio and `rpi-gpio`_ (aka RPi.GPIO, the library it emulates) at the same time, in the same Python environment.
 Both packages attempt to install a module named ``RPi.GPIO`` and obviously this will not work.

 .. _rpi-gpio: https://pypi.org/project/RPi.GPIO/
 .. _gpiochip device: https://embeddedbits.org/new-linux-kernel-gpio-user-space-interface/